It’s hard to say definitively which are the best sushi restaurants in London.

 Kazu | Fitzrovia

-An authentically Japanese experience, Kazu is an upmarket izakaya traditionally decked out with clean, minimalist wood and trellised ceilings.
+Kazu has been designed as an upmarket izakaya, decked out with clean, minimalist wood and an open kitchen.
 The head chef was formerly at Chisou, and his three decades of experience in the kitchen really shine here.
 The sushi range is vast – there are elaborate rolls (like the crab roll topped with grilled eel and flying fish roe); inside-out rolls; inside-in rolls; thinly sliced usuzukuri; chirashi rice bowls; lightly seared sushi; and a long à la carte list of sashimi, including bluefin tuna, yellowtail, butterfish, scallop, squid and sea urchin.
+All told, there are over 100 dishes on offer here.
 And if that all sounds a bit overwhelming, just go for the omakase.

 –